Rejecting LLMs

 Conclusion

-For now, under my current circumstances and mindset, I rather get overwhelmed with problems, search at Kiwix snapshots for solutions and run ripgrep on cloned repos for keywords that solves my problems.
+For now, under my current circumstances and mindset, I rather get overwhelmed with problems, search at Kiwix snapshots for solutions and run ripgrep on cloned repos for keywords that brings solutions for my problems.

-This is what worked for now, and this doesn't requires me to have a computer which is more expensive than all I spend in two years living in this world (despite wanting that for someday).
+This is what worked for now, and this doesn't requires me to have a computer which is more expensive than all I spend in two years living in this world.
+But some day I'll have a offline supercomputer running my own conversational LLM :)